fastify/fastify/docs/Server.md

 })
 ```

-You could also stick with the parser that Fastify uses but change some handling behaviour, like the example below for case insensitive keys and values.
+You can also use Fastify's default parser but change some handling behaviour, like the example below for case insensitive keys and values:

 ```js
 const querystring = require('querystring')